The Employment Law Review: Norway

-People from countries outside the European Union or the EEA who wish to work in Norway need a residence permit for work, and cannot start working before a residence permit has been granted.
-The permit will have an expiry date, but most are renewable.
+People from countries outside the European Union and the EEA who wish to work in Norway need a residence permit for work, and cannot start working before a residence permit has been granted.
+The permit will have an expiry date but most are renewable.
 Employers who employ foreign employees who do not have the right type of residence permit may be subject to fines or imprisonment.

 Notwithstanding the foregoing, business travellers may be allowed to work in Norway for up to three months without a residence permit.